 about the distinction between software routers, and hardware routers.
 We will just

 have routers.
-As you must already
+As you may already

 a router with just one IP address.